-Site search and navigation have been integral parts of online websites since the beginning of the web.
+Site search have been integral parts of online websites since the beginning of the web.
 With the thriving advent of online eCommerce stores, people have been paying more attention to site search and navigation, especially since 2010.
-The online space has become more crowded, leading to the fact that site search and navigation are better investigated, analyzed, and developed.
+The online space has become more crowded.
+It led to the fact that site search and navigation are better investigated, analyzed, and developed.

-In this article, we’ll define site search and navigation, show a few examples of how it’s used in e-Commerce today and provide some best practices for getting started with site search in your business.
+In this article, we’ll define site search, show a few examples of how it’s used in e-Commerce today.
+We'll also provide some best practices for getting started with site search in your business.